SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_ACP_RRS18.md

 ### Main Element

-The driver's main element contains the following pages:
+The connector's main element contains the following pages:

 - **RRS18**: The RRS18 page provides an overview of the Axon main rack controller.
 Aside from this, you can also specify a view in which the created virtual element for the main rack controller will be added.
 - **Cards**: For every supported card type of the Axon frame, a page is available.
 When you open a page for a card type, an overview is given of all slots for this selected type of card.